 In this article, we look at the possible benefits of biotin in the treatment of MS.

-Amongst other foods, biotin can be found in nuts.
+Among other foods, biotin is present in nuts.

 Biotin is thought to help manage presentations of progressive MS due to supporting nerve cell metabolism.

 MS develops when the immune system targets and damages myelin, a substance that covers and protects the nerve cells.
 Biotin activates key enzymes, helping the body to produce more myelin.